-You’re driving down a gravel road when you notice a small scratch on your windscreen.
-You’d be forgiven for thinking it’s no big deal – it’s just a scratch, after all.
+You’re driving down a gravel road when you notice a small chip on your windscreen.
+You’d be forgiven for thinking it’s no big deal – it’s just a chip, after all.
 But minor issues can quickly become major headaches when left unseen to; windscreen damage is one area where nothing is insignificant.

 Happily, that means there’s lots you can do to recognise early signs of trouble, limit the damage caused, and even avoid issues in the first place.
 We’ve created a full guide on windscreen protection – plus what happens if you need to get your windscreen repaired.

 Complete with a colourful collection of descriptions, there’s quite the list when it comes to the various types of damage you might spot on your windscreen.